What Is The Purpose Of Online Advertising?

 And that’s precisely the problem.
 So far, with the exception of search, online advertising has failed to find its core purpose.
 And to characterize the rest of online advertising as a single entity wrongly diminishes the challenge, because there are many online ad formats.
 The solution?
 Erwin underscored that we’re still lacking fundamental ethnographic research about how people interact with and use online advertising.
 The problem is that basic, and we need to better understand it before we can even begin to think about measuring and connecting it to business performance goals.

 Lastly, we arrived at the ultimate truism: if you don’t like online advertising, it’s easy — especially easy — to condition yourself to ignore it.
 I used to think that Adblocker Plus, the browser plugin that removes all ads from your Web experience, was a potential threat to the advertising business.
-I realize now that it’s only a red herring because the human brain subconsciously takes care of the problems of irrelevancy, clutter and waste for us — most of the time.
+It’s only a red herring because the human brain subconsciously takes care of the problems of irrelevancy, clutter and waste for us — most of the time.

 Great question to ask.
 The answer for online advertising is all of the above.